Amanhacker/YourCard-A-Full-Stack-Application/README.md

 # Final-Hackathon---YourCard

 - Created a full-stack application "YourCard" from scratch which provides the card usage analysis of International Travel Card in the form of a customized dashboard for their users.
+This application is responsive for Pixel 2 device and desktop screen of any resolution.
 - Used Chart.js library for displaying the real-time user data in the form of different Charts in the dashboard.
 Added Card Blocking functionality for registered users.
 - Users can see their consumer spend based on some filters such as category wise, month wise, etc and it also allows users to search any of their past transactions easily.
 - This application has